Demographics of Scotland

-The demography of Scotland includes all aspects of population, past and present, in the area that is now Scotland.
+The demography of Scotland includes all aspects of population, past and present, in the area that is Scotland.
 Scotland had a population of 5,463,300 in 2019.
 The population growth rate in 2011 was estimated as 0.6% per annum according to the 2011 GROS Annual Review.

 Covering an area of 78782 km2, Scotland has a population density of 67.2 /km2.
-Around 70% of the country's population (3.5 million) live in the Central Belt —a region stretching in a northeast–southwest orientation between the major cities of Edinburgh and Glasgow, and including the major settlements of Paisley, Stirling, Falkirk, Perth and Dundee, in the Central Lowlands (80%).
+Around 70% of the country's population (3.5 million) live in the Central Belt —a region stretching in a northeast–southwest orientation between the major Scottish cities of Edinburgh and Glasgow, and including the major settlements of Paisley, Stirling, Falkirk, Perth and Dundee, in the Central Lowlands (80%).
 Other concentrations of population include the northeast coast of Scotland, principally the regions around the cities of Aberdeen and Inverness, and the west coast around the town of Ayr.
 The Scottish Highlands and the island group of Eilean Siar have the lowest population densities at 9 /km2.
 Glasgow has the highest population density at 3289 /km2.

 Until April 2011, responsibility for estimating the population of Scotland, as well as recording births, deaths and marriages, was overseen by the General Register Office for Scotland (GROS), headed by the Registrar-General for Scotland.
 From 1 April 2011 onwards, the GROS merged with the National Archives of Scotland to become the National Records of Scotland.
-The new organisation is still required under the terms of the Registration of Births, Deaths and Marriages (Scotland) Act 1965, to present a Registrar-General's annual report of demographic trends to Scottish Ministers.
-(Prior to devolution it was to the Secretary of State for Scotland).
+The new organisation is still required under the terms of the Registration of Births, Deaths and Marriages (Scotland) Act 1965, to present a Registrar-General's annual report of demographic trends to the Scottish Government.
 In conjunction with the rest of the United Kingdom, the National Records for Scotland is also responsible for conducting a decadal census of population.
-The most recent one took place in March 2011, with the next due to take place in 2022.
+The most recent one took place in March 2022.